 It is not abnormal to see trees and other vines so full of fruit that the abundance is falling off of the tree and going uneaten or unused.
 This is especially true with bananas, plantains and when mangoes are in season.

 Typical Dishes in Costa Rica

-One dish that you are sure to come across while in Costa Rica is a white rice & black beans dish, which is referred to as a casado.
-Translated, casado means “married,” as in husband & wife or in this case the rice and beans.
-While there are varying stories about how this name became, this tends to be the most common and easily explained.
+One dish that you are sure to come across while in Costa Rica is the famous Casado (a white rice and black beans dish).
+Translated, Casado means “married,” as in husband & wife, or in this case, it refers to all the pieces of the meal.
+While there are varying stories about how this name came to be, this tends to be the most common and easily explained.